syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRangeSlider/Range.md

 {% endtabs %}

-## Set Range values
+## Set Range Values

-This section explains about setting Range start and end value.
+This section explains how to set the range start and end values.

 ### RangeStart

-Gets and sets the start value of the range.
+Gets or sets the start value of the range.

 {% tabs %}